Commonly Used Drugs No Longer Covered

 - Some drugs may be covered under your health plan’s medical benefits instead of your pharmacy benefits.

 - Drugs covered under your medical benefit must be given to you by a health care provider.

 - If you are taking or prescribed a drug that is not on your plan’s drug list, call the number on your member ID card to see if the drug may be covered by your plan’s medical benefits.

-At a preferred pharmacy, you may pay the lowest copay or coinsurance.4 You may also fill up to a 90-day supply of most covered drugs in store or through home delivery.
+At a value pharmacy, you may pay the lowest copay or coinsurance.4 You may also fill up to a 90-day supply of most covered drugs in store or through home delivery.

 Please note, changes could be made to the pharmacies in the future.

 If you use a drug manufacturer’s coupon or copay card to pay for a covered prescription drug, this amount will not apply to your plan deductible or out-of-pocket maximum.